 Quantitative PCR and RT-PCR.
-Quantitative PCR (qPCR) was performed to assess the relative levels of HIV-1 late reverse transcription (RT) products and 2-LTR circles as described (33,40).
-Reverse transcription PCR (RT-PCR) was used to measure HIV-1 gag mRNA as described (33).
-To amplify HIV-1 late RT products in cells transduced with pLenti vectors, a different set of primers (LW59 and LW60) were used as described (32).
-Sequences of PCR primers and probes are listed in Supplemental Table S4.
+Quantitative PCR (qPCR) was performed to assess the relative levels of HIV-1 late reverse transcription (RT) products and 2-LTR circles as described (de Silva et al., 2012; Dong et al., 2007).
+Reverse transcription PCR (RT-PCR) was used to measure HIV-1 gag mRNA as described (Dong et al., 2007).
+To amplify HIV-1 late RT products in cells transduced with pLenti vectors, a different set of primers (LW59 and LW60) were used as described (St Gelais et al., 2015).
+Sequences of PCR primers and probes are listed in Table 3.
 All HIV-1 stocks used for PCR assays were treated with DNaseI (40 U/ml; Ambion) prior to infections to avoid plasmid DNA contamination.

 Antibodies and immunoblotting.
-The antibodies used in this study were: anti-GAPDH (clone 4G5, AbD serotec), anti-FLAG (F-3165, Sigma), anti-FTO (ab124892, Abcam), anti-METTL3 (15073-1-AP, Proteintech Group), anti-METTL14 (HPA038002, Sigma), anti-YTHDF1 (ab99080; Abcam), anti-YTHDF2 (ABE542, EMD Millipore), anti-YTHDF3 (ab103328; Abcam), and anti-HIV-1 Gag (clone #24-2, the NIH AIDS Reagent Program).
+The antibodies used in this study were: anti-GAPDH (clone 4G5, AbD serotec), anti-FLAG (F-3165, Sigma-Aldrich), anti-FTO (ab124892, Abcam), anti- AlkBH5 (HPA007196, Sigma-Aldrich), anti-METTL3 (15073-1-AP, Proteintech Group), anti-METTL14 (HPA038002, Sigma), anti-YTHDF1 (ab99080; Abcam), anti-YTHDF2 (ABE542, EMD Millipore), anti-YTHDF3 (ab103328; Abcam), and anti-HIV-1 Gag (clone #24-2, the NIH AIDS Reagent Program).
 Cells were harvested and lysed in cell lysis buffer (Cell Signalling) supplemented with protease inhibitor cocktails (Sigma-Aldrich).
-Immunoblotting was performed as described (32).
+Immunoblotting was performed as described (St Gelais et al., 2015).
 Detection of GAPDH (glyceraldehyde-3-phosphate dehydrogenase) expression was used as a loading control.

 Immunoprecipitation and RNA isolation.
-HeLa cells expressing pPB-CAG vector or YTHDF1-3 (2.5×106 cells) were seeded in a 60 mm-diameter culture plate.
-Cells were infected with HIV-Luc/VSV-G at a MOI of 5 for 3 hrs.
-Cells were UV-cross-linked, lysed in cell lysis buffer (Sigma).
+HeLa cells expressing pPB-CAG vector or YTHDF1–3 (2.5×106 cells) were seeded in a 60 mm-diameter culture plate.
+Cells were infected with HIV-Luc/VSV-G at an MOI of 5 for 3 hr.
+Cells were UV-cross-linked, lysed in cell lysis buffer (Sigma-Aldrich).
 The cells were incubated in lysis buffer for 10 min on ice with frequent mixing and were sonicated to ensure maximum lysis.
-The lysed-cell suspension was centrifuged for 5 min at 10,000 rpm at 40C.
-The supernatant was transferred to fresh tubes and equal amount of cell lysates were mixed with anti-FLAG-conjugated protein G beads and rotated for 2 hrs at 4°C. After the incubation, beads were washed 3 times with cell lysis buffer.
+The lysed cell suspension was centrifuged for 5 min at 9,300 × g at 4°C. The supernatant was transferred to fresh tubes and equal amount of cell lysates were mixed with anti-FLAG-conjugated protein G beads and rotated for 2 hr at 4°C. After the incubation, beads were washed 3 times with cell lysis buffer.
 Co-immunoprecipitated RNA was isolated from the immunoprecipitates using Trizol (Invitrogen), and RNeasy columns (Qiagen) with an on-column DNase I treatment (Qiagen) and eluted with RNase-free water.
 Equal volumes of RNA were used as a template for first-strand cDNA synthesis, according to the manufacturer’s instructions.